3 Steps Towards A Perfect Elevator Pitch

 Despite an investment often being based on the solid logic of why it would be beneficial or profitable, decisions are to a great extent still made based on emotion.
 Painting the right picture, vivid and captivating, is all about the emotion that your listener can identify with.
 You want to make things clear and paint a picture of why the audience needs to take a chance on your solution.

-You achieved your goal and piqued the interest of someone, so what do you do next?
+You achieved your goal and intrigued someone, so what do you do next?
 Do not let all that preparation and practicing go to waste.
 The next step you need to take is to get their contact information and already mention a follow-up activity such as scheduling a phone call to provide additional information.
 Whatever follow-up approach you prefer, just keep in mind that getting the contact information and discussing the follow-up is essential!

 You might also want to read our blog on How to Nail Your Phone Interview